List of Verifiers

 Members of The Climate Registry have two options for selecting a verification body:

-- Members can select an ANSI-accredited, TCR-recognized verification body from the list provided above.
+- Members can select an ANAB-accredited, TCR-recognized verification body from the list provided above.

-- Members can select a verification body that is proceeding through ANSI’s GHG Accreditation Program to become accredited to The Climate Registry’s protocols.
+- Members can select a verification body that is proceeding through ANAB’s GHG Accreditation Program to become accredited to The Climate Registry’s protocols.

-TCR developed a Multiple Program Matrix to assist members of The Climate Registry that are additionally reporting to the California Air Resources Board (CARB).
-This matrix lists ANSI-accredited verification bodies and ANSI applicants eligible to perform verification services for The Climate Registry as well as CARB.
-The matrix also lists ANSI-accredited verification bodies that have been accredited to verify specific industry sectors.
+TCR developed a Multiple Program Matrix to assist members of The Climate Registry that are additionally reporting to the California Air Resources Board (CARB)’s Mandatory GHG Emissions Reporting Program and Low Carbon Fuel Standard.
+This matrix lists ANAB-accredited verification bodies and ANAB applicants eligible to perform verification services for The Climate Registry as well as CARB.
+The matrix also lists ANAB-accredited verification bodies that have been accredited to verify specific industry sectors.

-Members should note that The Climate Registry will accept verification statements only from ANSI-accredited, TCR-recognized verification bodies.
-In choosing an ANSI applicant, please keep the following considerations in mind:
+Members should note that The Climate Registry will accept verification statements only from ANAB-accredited, TCR-recognized verification bodies.
+In choosing an ANAB applicant, please keep the following considerations in mind:

-- VBs must achieve accreditation against the scopes specified by ANSI in order to conduct verification work for clients that have operations in any of the following sectors:
+- VBs must achieve accreditation against the scopes specified by ANAB in order to conduct verification work for clients that have operations in any of the following sectors:

 - General (all organization-level reporting)